-Rocky Mountain National Park announced today that Trail Ridge Road has officially closed for the season to through travel.
+Trail Ridge Road in Rocky Mountain National Park officially closed for the season to through travel yesterday.
 The most popular destinations for this time of year including Bear Lake Road, Moraine Park, Horseshoe Park and the section of Trail Ridge Road along the Kawuneeche Valley are all open.
+Plus the Endovalley Road has recently reopened after last year's flood damage.
 These are all great areas for hiking and wildlife watching.

-According to park superintendent Vaughn Baker, "We continue to get snowfall at high elevations combined with strong winds.
-The snow will continue to blow and drift at higher elevations, making snow clearing operations and driving conditions extremely hazardous.
+According to park superintendent Vaughn Baker, "At high elevations we continue to receive high winds and freezing temperatures.
+The snow continues to blow and drift on Trail Ridge Road, making snow clearing operations and driving conditions extremely hazardous.
 During the winter season, weather permitting, we will keep Trail Ridge Road open to Many Parks Curve on the east side of the park and to the Colorado River Trailhead on the west side of the park."

 Trail Ridge Road is now in "winter trail status" which means that bicycles and pets are not permitted beyond the closed gates.
 For current road conditions and other park information, please call the park's Information Office at (970) 586-1206.